RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 ### Customizations for embedded analysis
 #### Setting up the compiler wrapper
 During the build process, RapiTime will execute the commands specified by the Makefile.
-However, to analyze the executable calls to the compiler are intercepted by a compiler wrapper.
+However, to analyze the executable, calls to the compiler are intercepted by a compiler wrapper.
 This wrapper is able to analyze the code and insert instrumentation points.

 To set up the compiler wrapper to work with the Arm GNU Toolchain the Makefile was modified such that the compiler of choice can be overridden using the command line argument  `CC`.
-Next, the project was configured to override the compiler with `gcc` and use the `gcc` wrapper around `arm-none-eabi-gcc`.
+Next, the project was configured to override the compiler with `gcc` and use the `gcc` wrapper around the Arm GNU toolchain compiler called `arm-none-eabi-gcc`.
 1. Click Actions → Configure to open the project configuration
 2. Project → Environment: add the path to the Arm GNU Toolchain to the path variable
 3. Targets → rpi → Command Line